Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

 Diamond \emph{et al.}\ (2007) gave an analytic closure calculation and derived the ``magnetic Rhines scale'' $\ell_{\rm MR} = \sqrt{b_0/\beta}$, defined by the crossover of the Rossby frequency $\omega_\beta = -\beta k_x/k^2$ and the Alfv\'en frequency $\omega_A = k_x b_0.$ They argued that $\ell_{\rm MR}$ is a critical lengthscale below which the turbulence is Alfv\'enized, so that the Maxwell-Reynolds stress

-tends to vanish to leading order and thus there is no clear large-scale momentum transport to set up a zonal flow.
-Conversely, at scales larger than the magnetic Rhines scale, the turbulence is Rossby-like.
+tends to vanish to leading order and thus there is no clear large-scale momentum transport to set up a zonal flow (throughout this paper, $\langle f \rangle$ is understood to be a spatial average when $f$ is a real-space function and an ensemble average when $f$ is a $\mathbf{k}$-space function, unless explicitly stated otherwise).
+Conversely, at scales larger than the magnetic Rhines scale, the turbulence is Rossby-like --- see Fig.~\ref{fig:cartoon}.
 Thus, it is natural to suspect that the system will undergo transition from Alfv\'enic to Rossby turbulence when the magnetic Rhines scale becomes smaller than typical scales of the problem.

-Subsequent work \cite{chen2020} addressed the key question of the physics of jet quenching.
-One candidate is the competition between Reynolds and Maxwell stresses, which tend to cancel in the Alfv\'enic limit.
+Subsequent work \cite{chen2020} addressed the key question of the physics of jet quenching by MHD fluctuations.
+One candidate mechanism is the competition between Reynolds and Maxwell stresses, which tend to cancel in the Alfv\'enic limit.
 Another is decoherence of the Reynolds (and Maxwell) stresses by magnetic fields.
 Results indicate that both mechanisms are at work, with decoherence setting in at $b_0$ levels below that required for Alfv\'enization.
 A major motivation for the present work is to explore the effect of finite cross-helicity on the Reynolds vs.\ Maxwell competition.

 We note in passing that Guervilly and Hughes \cite{guervilly2015,guervilly2017} have shown in 3D that a small scale magnetic dynamo can inhibit large scale jet formation.
-In particular, they showed that when the magnetic Prandtl number exceeds the critical value for the onset of a small scale dynamo, the Reynolds stress coherence drops and jet formation weakens.
+In particular, they showed that when the magnetic Prandtl number exceeds the critical value for the onset of a small scale dynamo, the Reynolds stress decoheres and jet formation weakens.
 This is a related example of magnetic-field-induced inhibition of jet formation.

 However, omitted from previous studies is a reckoning with the fact that the Coriolis term explicitly breaks conservation of cross-helicity, that is the alignment of the magnetic field and velocity $H=\langle \tilde{\mathbf{v}} \cdot \tilde{\mathbf{b}} \rangle = - \langle\tilde A \nabla^2 \tilde \psi \rangle$.
 Cross-helicity is globally conserved in pure MHD turbulence (up to dissipation), but when $\beta \ne 0$ we have The origin of the breaking of cross-helicity conservation is that the $\beta$ term, which (unlike a mean magnetic field term) cannot be removed by a simple change of variables, breaks symmetry in the $\hat{x}$ direction.